pjborowiecki/pjborowiecki/README.md

 ### Hi 👋, I'm Piotr.

-### A final year BSc Computer Science student 🧑‍🎓 at Durham University and an aspiring software developer.
+### A final year BSc (Hons) Computer Science student 🧑‍🎓 at Durham University and an aspiring software developer.
 ### Passionate about blockchain and webDev, but also data science and machine learning. 👨‍💻
 ### I am particularly interested in DeFi and deep learning applications in algorithmic trading. 📈🚀
 #### Thank you for visiting my repo, have a great day! 🤗